 Often, there will be a short section about why someone should work with you and why you are different from your competitors.
 You can include a bullet list of how you’re different, or list out the characteristics of your ideal customer or client.

 Include a short paragraph about your history and your qualifications.
-This is your chance to share your personal story and how you got to where you are now.
+This is your chance to share your personal story, how you got to where you are now, and how you’ve got the right experience to help your client.

 Social proof, like testimonials and case studies, should be included on all pages of your website, if possible.